dapr/docs/concepts/observability/W3C-traces.md

 In case of multiple service calls from single source, steps to extract and attach trace headers are same as menioned in earlier section.

-Go to [how to use w3c tracecontext](../../howto/use-w3c-tracecontext/README.md) and refer `How to create trace context` section as how to create trace headers using OpenCensus SDK as recommended way to create your own trace headers.
+Go to [how to use w3c tracecontext](../../howto/use-w3c-tracecontext/README.md) and refer `How to create trace context` section to know how to create trace headers using OpenCensus SDK which is recommended way to create your own trace headers.

-Go to [how to use w3c tracecontext](../../howto/use-w3c-tracecontext/README.md) and refer `How to retrieve trace context from Dapr response` section as how to extract the trace headers from response.
+Go to [how to use w3c tracecontext](../../howto/use-w3c-tracecontext/README.md) and refer `How to retrieve trace context from Dapr response` section to know how to extract the trace headers from response.

 For the subsequent call to service C, you can attach the same trace headers to service C call and so on to call service D.

-Go to [how to use w3c tracecontext](../../howto/use-w3c-tracecontext/README.md) and refer `How to pass trace context in Dapr request` section as how to attach the trace headers in request.
+Go to [how to use w3c tracecontext](../../howto/use-w3c-tracecontext/README.md) and refer `How to pass trace context in Dapr request` section to know how to attach the trace headers in request.

 ## Related Links